FOREX-Euro falls versus U.S. dollar on Greece; U.S. election eyed

 further near-term losses.

-will struggle to get it approved in a vote expected on Wednesday
+Monday but will struggle to get it approved in a vote expected

 Approval of the reforms and the passage of the 2013 budget